polarfire-soc/polarfire-soc-documentation/boards/lc-mpfs-dev-kit/LC-MPFS-DEV-KIT_user_guide.md

 ![USB Connector](images/USB_Connector.PNG)

-6. Update the PolarFire FPGA with the FPGA bitstream provided in Software Versions.
-See Programming the FPGA Using FlashPro for steps to program the FPGA.
-7. The LC-MPFS-DEV-KIT is now configured as seen in Libero Block Diagram.
+6. The LC-MPFS-DEV-KIT is now configured as seen in Libero Block Diagram.
-8. Ensure the push-button is switched on, connect the power supply to the board, and slide the power switch SW3 as shown in the following figure.
+7. Ensure the push-button is switched on, connect the power supply to the board, and slide the power switch SW3 as shown in the following figure.

 ![Power on the Device](images/Power_On.PNG)

-9. Configure the serial terminal in the Host PC for 115200 baud, 8 data bits, no stop bits, no parity, and no flow control.
+8. Configure the serial terminal in the Host PC for 115200 baud, 8 data bits, no stop bits, no parity, and no flow control.
 Push reset button (near the power button) on the LC-MPFS-DEV-KIT.

 #### Linux Boot and Login Credentials
 The Linux boot process can be observed by connecting a serial terminal to the USB port on the HiFive